 She has collaborated across genres with artists including Grammy-award winning composer, Osvaldo Golijov, in his opera Ainadamar; with British electronic musician, Actress in the "Different Trains 1947" project; and has toured with Dutch Jazz ensemble, Spinifex.
 In 2019, Priya was selected as an artist-in-residence for the Bagh Sound Lab in Rajasthan, for which she researched the compositional aesthetics of scholar-composer Pandit S.N.
 Ratanjankar.

 Prior to her 15 years of training in Hindustani music, Priya trained and performed in South Indian Carnatic vocal music and Western classical violin for 12 years.

-As a writer on music, Priya has published the book "Living Music: Conversations with Pandit Dinkar Kaikini," which recounts the musical philosophy of her Guru, as well as articles on music in Indian newspapers such as The Hindu and the Deccan Herald.
+As a writer on music, Priya has worked in diverse mediums to create innovative content on Hindustani music.
+She is the creator of Music & Masti, an original educational podcast for children on Hindustani music.
+She has also published the book "Living Music: Conversations with Pandit Dinkar Kaikini," which recounts the musical philosophy of her Guru, as well as articles on music in Indian newspapers such as The Hindu and the Deccan Herald.